Container Orchestration

 Deploy the Chart

-• Based on the Kubernetes version, you will find comments in values.yaml where content is Kubernetes version dependent.
+• Based on the Kubernetes version, you will find comments in values.yaml where content depends on the Kubernetes version.
 Search for comments with Kubernetes for details.

 • Deploy the chart with the deployment name ocis, use any name as desired.
 To do so, run the following command from the root of the cloned repository: